mlatsjsu/Website/README.md

  * To promote machine learning growth at SJSU.
  * To enhance students with career-enabling skills.
- * To connect students with a common interest in machine learning who wish to collaborate.
+ * To connect students with a common interest in <br>machine learning who wish to collaborate.
  * To promote diversity in machine learning.

 ---